jabney/swiftSet/README.md

 ```

-If only one type of custom object is being used throughout a given project, it's not strictly necessary to call `Set.popUId`, but it's good housekeeping in general.
+If only one type of custom object is being used throughout a given project, it's not strictly necessary to call `Set.popUid`, but it's good housekeeping in general.
 However if set operations need to be used in different contexts and with different custom objects, it's not only helpful but necessary to do this.

 ```javascript
 var